Yoga with artificial joint – so the sun salutation works again

 However, it is essential to adapt yoga practice to individual needs and limitations associated with a prosthesis.
 Not all asanas (yoga positions) are suitable for people with artificial joints (hip replacement, knee replacement).
 A thorough understanding of one's own physical limitations and close collaboration with medical professionals and experienced yoga instructors are therefore essential.

-Yoga is one of the best methods to regain mobility, strength, and mental balance after a joint operation.
-Those with an artificial hip or knee joint often wonder if and when they can practice yoga again.
-The good news is: yes, yoga is possible!
-However, there are some things to consider to avoid endangering the joint prosthesis.
+Yoga is one of the best methods to regain mobility, strength and mental balance after a joint operation.
+Who has artificial hip or an artificial knee joint has, often wonders whether and when he can practice yoga again.
+The good news is: Yes, yoga is possible!
+However, there are some things to consider to not endanger the joint prosthesis.

-This article provides a comprehensive guide to safe yoga with a prosthesis.
-We discuss the benefits, challenges, and special adaptations.
-We also explain how the sun salutation with artificial joint works and which asanas (yoga positions) are particularly suitable or to be avoided.
+This article provides a comprehensive guide for safe yoga with a prosthesis.
+We cover the advantages, challenges and specific adaptations.
+Additionally we explain how the Sun Salutation with artificial joint works and which Asanas (yoga positions) are especially suitable or should be avoided.

 Benefits of Yoga after Joint Replacement Surgery

-Yoga can have numerous positive effects after a joint operation:
+Yoga can after a joint operation numerous positive effects have:

-• Improved mobility: Gentle stretching promotes flexibility of the muscles and mobility of the joint.
+• Improvement of mobility: Gentle stretches promote the flexibility of the musculature and the mobility of the joint.

-• Strengthening of stabilizing muscles: Strengthening exercises stabilize the joint and reduce the risk of incorrect loading.
+• Strengthening of the stabilizing musculature: Strengthening exercises stabilize the joint and reduce the risk of improper loading.

 • Pain relief: Mindful movements and breathing techniques help alleviate postoperative pain.